kylemeenehan/johannesburg-streetmap/docs/CASESTUDY.md

     conn = sqlite3.connect('db/johannesburg.db')

+## Streets with the most entries in the nodes table

+The following query lists the streets that are most referenced and the number of times that they're referenced

+    # print the top ten streets by their number of entries
+    unique_streets= pandas.read_sql('SELECT value, COUNT(*) as count FROM nodes_tags WHERE key = "street" GROUP BY value ORDER BY count DESC LIMIT 10', conn) print "\nTop ten streets by the number of entries with that street name, along with their counts:" print unique_streets

+With the result of:

+    Top ten streets by the number of entries with that street name, along with their counts: value  count
+    0         Spoorlyn Road     34
+    1  Van der Sterr Street     32
+    2         Monument Road     27
+    3      Fred Driver Road     25
+    4        Canopus Street     17
+    5          Osche Street     17
+    6         Ruimte Street     14
+    7       Saxonwold Drive     14
+    8           Daniel Road     12
+    9                 Mizen     12

 ## Top users by contributions

 The following query lists the top users by their contributions to the nodes and the ways tables combined:

-# print the top ten users by contributions to nodes table
+    # print the top ten users by contributions
-    top_user_nodes = pandas.read_sql('SELECT user, COUNT(*) as contributions FROM ways GROUP BY uid ORDER BY contributions DESC LIMIT 10', conn) print "\nThe top users by contributions to the nodes table are:" print top_users
+    top_users = pandas.read_sql('SELECT user, COUNT(*) as contributions FROM (SELECT id, user, uid from nodes UNION ALL SELECT id, user, uid from ways) GROUP BY uid ORDER BY contributions DESC LIMIT 10', conn) print "\nThe top users by contributions are:" print top_users

 With the result of: